worldcoinsinfo.com logo ONLINE COINS CATALOG Search

 There is a longstanding dispute between the States of North Carolina and Ohio over where the first flight of the Wright brothers' prototypes actually took place, the State of North Carolina also chose a similar theme to represent their State in the series of "State Quarters", titled "First Flight".

-Flyer III
+flyer III

 Neil Armstrong